Tessa Disclaimer: I think this post is a little self-deprecating in a way I feel like way unfair.

 It has been a funny old time.
-October 2019 and February 2020 I had big, month-long projects in new countries that were VR related and included heavy socialising, a bit of technicality, and a team physically around me.
-They were great, I was very lucky to do this work.
-But they were work... someone else was in charge.
+October 2019 and February 2020 I had big, month-long projects in new countries that were VR related and included constant communication, all my technical skills, and a team physically around me at all times.
+The projects were great, I was very lucky to do this work.

-Self-motivation you see, is my biggest weakness.
-I can take time off to do projects I love.
-They will then be untouched for months while I self-efface for not working a "proper job".
+Self-motivation may well be my biggest weakness.
+I can take time off to do my own projects.
+But then they will then be untouched for months while I self-efface for not working a "proper job".
 I left my uni project 1/5ths complete on someone's hard drive, graduated, and let time pass until inevitably the drive had vaporised into the air, never to be found again.

+Guys.
 I didn't even make one post about Black Lives Matter, and the massive historical upheaval worldwide which continues to seek justice for victims of systemic racism, and those who have suffered injustice under police violence such as George Floyd and Breonna Taylor.
-I still don't post on THE OTHVRS Twitter about the Home Office's fervent racism, the Government's foul-ups, or about the fire-safety test rigged by Celotex, the company that supplied the cladding for Grenfell tower.
+I still verrrry infrequently post on THE OTHVRS Twitter about the Home Office's fervent racism, the Government's foul-ups, or about the fire-safety test rigged by Celotex, the company that supplied the cladding for Grenfell tower.

-Then moving along, my day job, being an Escape Room Host was furloughed, and it was God herself telling me directly to hang it all up.
+Then moving along, my day job, being an Escape Room Host, was furloughed, and it was God herself telling me directly to hang it all up.
 The answer was to stop.
 Stop.... thinking... about.... thinking...

 Next time, bring the VR camera and take some nice unique videos for stock footage / future projects / to help my hosts out with marketing.

 Ugh, I'm glad I didn't but I totally should have done this.
 The cameras (GoPro Fusion) I usually work with are small, could fit in a backpack or keep on my person at all times.
-Short videos of lovely moments could be captured as pleasant memories, if not excellent stock footage to sell online.
-I could make anything with a B-roll of beautiful mountains, waterfalls, and mates.
-Stick someone narrating this blog post word-for-word and that's a film.
-Absolutely squandered it, I did.
+Short videos of really anything could be captured as pleasant memories, if not excellent stock footage to sell online.
+I could make a nature film with a B-roll of beautiful mountains, waterfalls, and mates bein' cute.
+Stick someone narrating this very blog post word-for-word and that's a film.
+What opportunity I had.
+Absolutely squandered.
 But with a benefit to my mental health, at least.

 Gardening is nice.
 Outdoors is nice.
 I am hardy.